GIS-EPFL/Robots/robot_files/abb_irb_6700_track_irtb_6004_2x/ReadMe.md

 ## 8 Point calibration method

 - Finish single robot axis calibration
+  Follow the steps above to calibrate the linear axis for each of the robots you want to use collaboratively.
-- Set tool as the pintool, set coordinate system to base
+- Set tool as the pintool, set coordinate system to base Mount the "pin" on the robot and set the respective tool with the teach pendant on each robot.
+For the iRB 6700s robots at GIS there are the following tools available and their respective tools defined as seen in the pictures below.
+  [PICS HERE]
 - Reach the same 8 points
 - Calculate transformation matrix
 - Update URDF